 If you see this message on your Safari browser, here are a few options that can help you in fixing this issue.

 The Quick Fix: Restart

 There are times when the simple restart does not seal the deal and the problem re-appears on your Safari.
-Many users who have experienced this issue have found the problem happening when their computer has memory usage issues.
-Click on > About this Mac > Storage Tab on the top.
+Many users who have experienced this issue have found the problem happening when their computer has storage and memory usage issues.

 Are you running out of space on your Mac?